jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-a-man-the-9-qualities-of-masculinity.md

 Masculinity is about the latter.
 It is the work of being good at being a man.
 You can be good at being a man without being a good man.

 The same masculine leadership qualities that made people follow Gandhi are the ones that made people follow Hitler.
-Here are 9 qualities of a masculine man that all boys must develop to achieve their greatest potential.&nbsp;
+Here are 9 qualities of a masculine man that all boys must develop to achieve their greatest potential.

 ## How to be a man: The 9 qualities of masculinity